yuriborborema/yuriborborema/README.md

   # Yuri Oliveira Borborema

-- 🔭 I’m currently working on Angular
+- 🔭 I’m currently working with Java and Angular
-- 🌱 I’m currently learning NodeJS, Java and React Native
+- 🌱 I’m currently learning Spring and Python
 - 🔍 Currently open to new opportunities
 - 👯 I’m looking to collaborate on social projects